-Mesothelioma is a serious condition, which means that your damages might be extensive.
+Mesothelioma is a serious condition, meaning your damages might be extensive.
 Worse, you’ll need to calculate both your economic and non-economic damages, as well as your current and future damages.

-You might first calculate your economic damages, which cover your financial losses.
-For example, mesothelioma is a condition that may require long-term treatment, so include those treatment costs in your injury claim.
-Make sure you’re also getting the non-economic damages you need.
+First, calculate your economic damages, which cover your financial losses.
+For example, mesothelioma is a condition that may require long-term medical treatment, so include those treatment costs in your injury claim.
+You should also calculate the non-economic damages you need.
 These damages cover the intangible suffering you might experience because of mesothelioma, such as the emotional trauma of living with a deadly illness.

 If you’ve been exposed to asbestos in South Carolina, you may need some or all the following damages in order to deal with your mesothelioma diagnosis:

-When you contract a serious illness like mesothelioma, you’ll need compensation to help you recover from your illness.
-Fortunately, that’s what an attorney from HawkLaw, PA can provide.
-You need legal guidance, and we can give you the help you need.
+When you contract a serious illness like mesothelioma, you need compensation to help you recover from your illness.
+Fortunately, an attorney from HawkLaw, P.A. can provide you with legal guidance and give you the help you need in your fight.

-If you’re struggling with your claim, reach out for help from a South Carolina mesothelioma lawyer.
-Our attorneys will start with a free consult, which gives you the chance to ask questions and be sure that we’re the right firm for you.
-When you’re ready to get started, give us a call at 1-888-HAWK-LAW (429-5529) or complete the following online form for your free consultation.
+If you’re struggling with your claim, seek help from a South Carolina mesothelioma lawyer.
+Our attorneys will start with a free consult*, which allows you to ask questions and understand your case.
+When you’re ready to start, call us at 1-888-HAWK-LAW (429-5529) or complete the following online form to schedule a free consultation.*